 619 Second Street, Eureka 95501 - (707) 445-6499 or (707) 445-6493

-Please help the Department of Fish and game educate the public on how to safely coexist with lions: Share this brochure with a friend.
-For more copies, and for information on additional reading material about mountain lions, contact any Department office.
+Please help the Department of Fish and Wildlife educate the public on how to safely coexist with lions: Share this link with a friend to learn more about mountain lions.